-The Oral Health Centre of Western Australia offers an emergency service between 2 and 5pm on weekends and public holidays at their clinic in E Block at Sir Charles Gairdner Hospital, phone (08) 6457 7626.
+The Oral Health Centre of Western Australia offers an emergency clinic between 2 and 5pm on weekends and public holidays at their clinic in E Block (map) at Sir Charles Gairdner Hospital.

 You may call the after-hours emergency advice service on 1800 098 818 for information on dealing with dental emergencies.

 This advice service operates between 6:30pm and 8:00am every day of the week.

 Pick up the tooth by the crown (whiter part) and avoid touching the root.